 \section{Complexity}

-Decidability for both $\lang_\G$ and $\lang_\G^{\mu}$ follows from the fact that a computable translation is given in the completeness proofs of Sections~\ref{sec-FEL} and~\ref{sec-FEL-mu}: note that the given translations, to $\lang$ and $\lang^{\mu}$ respectively, are recursive and involve transforming formulas into their disjunctive normal forms.
-Hence they are non-elementary in the size of of the original formula.
+Decidability for both $\lang_\G$ and $\lang_\G^{\mu}$ follows from the fact that a computable translation is given in the completeness proofs of Sections~\ref{sec-FEL} and~\ref{sec-FEL-mu}: note that the given translations to $\lang$ and $\lang^{\mu}$ respectively, are recursive and involve transforming formulas into their disjunctive normal forms.
+Hence they are non-elementary in the size of the original formula.
 This non-elementary procedure for $\lang_\G^\mu$ is optimal as shown in Section~\ref{sec-RMLmuisNonElem} below.

-Unfortunately we were not able to corroborate the lower complexity claims for $\logicRML$ reported in \cite{hvdetal.felax:2010}.
+Unfortunately we were not able to corroborate in this paper the upper complexity claims for $\logicRML$ reported in \cite{hvdetal.felax:2010}.
 But towards some indication of a result in that direction, we further establish a doubly exponential succinctness proof for $\lang_\G$ in Section~\ref{sec-succinctness}.
 (On complexity, see also `Recent results' in Section~\ref{sec.conclusions}.)